-In 1976-77 the Harvard Square Kiosk was threatened by the MBTA's plans to extend the Red Line subway; initial plans called for its replacement with a new headhouse.
-The Cambridge Historical Commission nominated the kiosk to the National Register of Historic Places in 1977, and the Department of the Interior approved the listing on January 30, 1978.
+In 1976-77 the Harvard Square Kiosk was threatened by the MBTA's proposed extension of the Red Line subway; initial plans called for its replacement with a new headhouse.
+The Cambridge Historical Commission (CHC) nominated the kiosk to the National Register of Historic Places in 1977, and the Department of the Interior approved the listing on January 30, 1978.

-The effect of a National Register listing is that any proposed Federal- or State-funded, licensed or permitted activity affecting the kiosk must be reviewed by the Massachusetts Historical Commission to determine whether the structure would be adversely affected, and if so to negotiate appropriate mitigation.
-National Register status has no effect on non-Federal or State activities.
+The effect of a National Register listing is that any proposed Federal- or State-funded, licensed or permitted activity affecting the kiosk must be reviewed by the Massachusetts Historical Commission (MHC) to determine whether the structure would be adversely affected, and if so to negotiate appropriate mitigation.
+National Register status has no effect on non-Federal or non-State activities.
 In the case of the kiosk, the MBTA quickly agreed to preserve the structure.
-Working with its architectural consultants, the MBTA developed a plan to dismantle the structure during station reconstruction and rebuild it as a newsstand on approximately its original location.
+Working with the Chicago office of Skidmore, Owings & Merrill, its architectural consultants, the MBTA developed a plan to dismantle the structure during station reconstruction and rebuild it as a newsstand on approximately its original location.
+This approach was finalized in a Memorandum of Agreement between the U.S. Advisory Council on Historic Preservation, the MBTA and the CHC on August 4, 1977.

 The MBTA transferred ownership of the Harvard Square Kiosk and the surrounding plaza to the City of Cambridge soon after completion of the surface improvements in 1983-84.
-Out of Town News, at that time owned by Sheldon Cohen, immediately occupied the property.
+Out of Town News (OOTN), at that time owned by Sheldon Cohen, immediately occupied the property.
+While the OOTN's initial lease omitted any provision for further review of alterations to the building, Mr. Cohen sought CHC staff approval on several occasions.
+These included installation of exterior light fixtures and a metal track and fabric weather curtain in January 1990, and some alterations a few month later associated with Cohen's decision to close a theater ticket office and convert that space to additional magazine sales facilities.
 When Hudson News succeeded Cohen in 1994 the new lease required CHC approval of future alterations, a provision that has never been exercised.